 - Net Operating Income – this measures the amount of cash flow that a property has after all expenses have been paid.

 - Depreciation – once restaurant equipment is purchased, the value decreases, which is known as depreciation.
-Restaurant equipment must be updated, renovated or replaced; this is depreciation.
+Restaurant equipment must be updated, renovated, or replaced; this is depreciation.

 Now that you’ve discovered the key metrics listed above, you are ready to analyze them to understand your gross profit and net profit/loss.

-- Net Profit/Loss – to figure out whether you are operating at a profit or loss, you will need to subtract your expenses from your revenue.
+To figure out whether you are operating at a profit or loss, you will need to subtract your expenses from your revenue.
 If your total revenue is more than the cost of your expenses, then you are operating at a profit.
 If your expenses are higher than your revenue, then you are operating at a loss.

 Download the guide below and input these key metrics and you will be on your way to analyzing your Profit and Loss Statement.
 It’s as simple as that!